JoshPatlingrao/Simulating-a-Home-Network/README.md

 - Go into Privileged EXEC mode and run the 'write' command.
 - To confirm it's saved, run 'sh(ow) start(up-config)'.
 It should match the 'sh(ow) run(ning-config)' output.

+This section will be replicated across all switches.
+Setting the 'password' step can be skipped and go straight to the 'secret' as it provides stronger hashing algorithm by default.

 ### Configuring IP Addresses

 ## Summary